An Unconventional Woman Filmmaker In Romantic Relationships

 And I’m not going to approach this topic through feminism or any label.
 I’m simply speaking from my own experience after my most recent relationship.

-The work I do as a filmmaker, researcher, and documentary producer is certainly not a profession for a standard personality, and historically even less so for a woman because of the range of skills it demands.
+The work I do as a filmmaker, researcher, and documentary producer is certainly not a profession for a standard personality, and historically even less so for a woman because of the range of skills and character it demands.
 And something I feel deeply grateful to have developed over the years.

 Doing Research requires an analytical mind capable of building hypotheses and drawing meaningful comparisons around a topic.
 Something that I don’t only do for work but naturally for my personal life as well.
 Skills that I I have written about in previous articles.